xybor-x/xyerror/README.md

     "github.com/xybor-x/xyerror"
 )

-func ExampleClass() {
+func ExampleException() {
-    // To create a root Class, call xyerror.NewClass with the its name. var RootError = xyerror.NewClass("RootError")
+    // To create a root Exception, call xyerror.NewException with the its name. var RootError = xyerror.NewException("RootError")

-    // You can create a class by inheriting from another one. var ChildError = RootError.NewClass("ChildError")
+    // You can create an Exception by inheriting from another one. var ChildError = RootError.NewException("ChildError")

     fmt.Println(RootError)
     fmt.Println(ChildError)